Moreover, email marketing has stood the test of time, known as a highly result-oriented method to reach audiences and connect in the long term.

-You will get new sign-ups and people will come and go.
-And during this, you will get your consistent long-term subscribers who will be with you for a long time.
+You will get new sign-ups, and people will come and go.
+And during this, you will get consistent long-term subscribers who will be with you for a long time.

-However, if you do not make it easy for people to opt out, it annoys them, makes them feel agitated, tricked, and confined.
+However, if you do not make it easy for people to opt out, it annoys them and makes them feel agitated, tricked, and confined.